Verona at a glance

 - Important information

-Population 264,220 Languages Italian Currency Euro Visa Information No visa required for EU citizens
+Population 264,220 Languages Italian Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures

 (monthly highs °C)

 For a romantic stroll, visit the beautiful Giardini Giusti at sunset.